 Our route from Glenridding take us through countryside and hills, gaining height until we reach the summit of St Sunday Crag.
 If it's a clear day, we'll have magnificent views to the southern end of Ullswater and the surrounding mountains.
-After a short descent, we ascend again up a steep path, over scree to Cofa Pike, and then onward to the summit of Fairfield at 873 metres above sea level.
+After a short descent, we ascend again up a steep path involving some easy scrambling, and over scree to Cofa Pike, and then onward to the summit of Fairfield at 873 metres above sea level.
 Our descent route takes us steeply down a path with some scree to the beautiful Grisedale Tarn, and then down into Grisedale itself - a valley surrounded by magnificent mountains.

 Should weather conditions be unsuitable to be up in the mountains, an alternative guided walk will be offered in the local area.